thebongy/version-check/README.md

 ### Outputs

 - `releaseVersion`: The version read from the project, in the format as given in the `tagFormat` input.
+- `rawVersion`: The raw version number read from the project configuration file
 - `versionChanged`: `true` if the version changed, `false` otherwise
 ### Example workflow -
 Read a version from your package.json, and check if a tag of the format `v${version}-beta` already exists on the repo on PRs to the `staging` branch.